connorboyd/BoydReyndersFitzpatrickPaper/finalCopy.md

 With anonymous inner classes, the new implementation is cleaner, but we still create an instance of a class for a single method.
 Lambda expressions solve these kinds of problems.

+>Stuff below is new

+Lambda functions in Java 8 will be closures, rather than regular functions.
+This means that Lambdas do not introduce another level of scope, and can access variables in the enclosing scope.
+This contrasts with anonymous inner classes, which do introduce a new level of scope.

 ..................................................................................................................

 #Type Inferencing